 You can start by doing a bit of location scouting, then once you have a place in mind, check out the natural light conditions and even experiment with some of your lighting equipment.
 Checking out the lighting situation beforehand will reduce setting-up time on the big day and ensure you capture all the footage you need.

 If you’re filming outdoors, it’s also a smart idea to download a weather app that alerts you to changing lighting conditions throughout the day.
 Don’t check the weather a week in advance and expect the forecast to remain the same.
 It’s unlikely to be accurate and could ruin your shoot!

 Obviously, you’ll need to hire or invest in the right type of lighting well in advance of your shoot.
 If you’re planning to film using natural light, you may not need much equipment – great news if you’re on a tight budget!
 However, natural light can be inconsistent and inadequate for filming purposes, so make sure you have some backup equipment to hand.
 Here are some options to consider, depending on your budget:

 Practical lighting such as lamps can be relatively cheap, although they may not achieve the required results.
-Fortunately for micro- and low-budget filmmakers, there are an increasing number of affordable LED lights on the market, many of which are light and portable.
+Fortunately for micro- and low-budget filmmakers, there are an increasing number of affordable LED and ring lights on the market, many of which are light and portable.

 It’s worth noting, however, that cheaper lights may lack adequate dimming control and can create rather harsh forms of light.
 It may also be tricky to control the colour of the lighting.
 If this is the case, you may wish to tape diffusion paper over the lighting (or even translucent tracing paper!).
 While there is plenty of fancy equipment on the market, amateur videographers can experiment with a range of techniques to achieve the light they need.
 Need to reflect some light?
 Why not bounce it off a wall, door, or ceiling?
 Don’t be afraid to try some off-the-wall strategies.